Columbia International University: Athletics

-Additional programs

 Ben Lippen School

-Ben Lippen is a private, interdenominational Christian school located on the CIU campus.
-It was founded as a boarding school in Asheville, North Carolina in the 1940s, but was moved to its current location in 1988, offering middle and high school programs.
-An elementary school away from the main CIU campus was begun in 1989, and in 2006 a main elementary school campus was completed on CIU grounds and classes began there in August.
+The Ben Lippen School is a private, interdenominational Christian school located on the CIU campus.
+It was founded as a boarding school in Asheville, North Carolina, in the 1940s, but was moved to its current location in 1988, offering middle and high school programs.
+An elementary school away from the main CIU campus was begun in 1989, and in 2006, a main elementary school campus was completed on CIU grounds and classes began there in August.
 The schools are co-educational and feature a mix of commuting and resident students.
-The curriculum mirrors most public institutions with the exception of teaching subject from an evangelical Christian worldview and the inclusion of Bible classes and chapel for students, faculty, and staff.
+The curriculum teaches subjects from an evangelical Christian worldview and includes Bible classes.
+Chapel is obligatory for students, faculty, and staff.
 In 2013, there were nearly 800 students enrolled at the school.